Timny30/Dog-Breed-Classification/README.md

 > **Automating contestant validation and breed identification for a citywide dog show registration system.**

+This is my little project during the journey of AWS nanodegree Program.

 By processing submitted pet images, this application determines whether a pet is actually a dog and correctly classifies its breed.
 It benchmarks three different Convolutional Neural Network (CNN) architectures—**ResNet, AlexNet, and VGG**—to evaluate the trade-off between model classification accuracy and computational runtime.

 ## 🛠️ Technologies & Tools